MatthewDuddington/octet/octet/README.md

 - File path of text to be read is partially dynamic and enables the loading of  multiple levels.

-Procedural Generation: // TODO
+Procedural Generation: // TODO (Code begun but incomplete)

-- level_file_handler.h is also conceptually overloaded with the capability to generate a semi randomised level layout.
+- level_file_handler.h will also be conceptually overloaded with the capability to generate a semi randomised level layout.
 Walls always spawn at outer edges.

-- A flood fill algorithm ensures all 'walkable' areas are joined together.
+- A flood fill algorithm will ensure all 'walkable' areas are joined together.

+Animation: // TODO (Code begun but incomplete)

+- Actors will be able to progress through a sprite sequence using a simple UV position translation across a texture sprite sheet.

 Shader: